hisazumi/CPy/README.md

 ## Installation

-This library is provided as Python scripts.
-Add the following files to your project:
+This library is provided as a Python package.
+Add the `cpy` directory to your project.

-- `cpy.py`

 ## Usage